submariner100/Memories/README.md

 features of the users iPhone
 secondcommit - Collection view set up for the images the user will be taking. thirdcommit - cell file, collection view file and all the outlets and actions added.
-Methods added for photos/speech/transcribe permissions.
+Methods added for photos/speech/transcribe permissions. fouthcommit - methods set up for the UIImagePicker and UICollectionView to add photos into memory and resizing to thumbnails.